Strategic & Site MES Deployment

 When implementing a flexible and scalable MES solution, ROI is feasible within 18 months.
 It can be achieved through a combination of reducing working capital (i.e. materials and inventory), lowering direct costs, increasing reliability (therefore reducing downtime), improving operational efficiencies, and reducing manufacturing operation and supply chain risk.

-With a reputation built on thirty years of succeeding together with our partners, we are a team of manufacturing technology experts and industry thought leaders bringing end-to-end manufacturing solutions (people, processes, and technology) together to enable operational excellence for medical device and biotech manufacturers.
+With a reputation built on thirty years of succeeding together with our partners, we are a team of manufacturing technology experts and industry thought leaders bringing end-to-end manufacturing solutions (people, processes, and technology) together to enable operational excellence for Medical Device, Diagnostic, Biotech, Life Sciences & Pharmaceutical Manufacturers manufacturers.